nla-group/classix/README.md

 use .explain(ind1) or .explain(ind1, ind2) with indices of the data points.
 ```

-In the columns of the above table, ``Group`` denotes the group label, ``NrPts`` denotes the number of data points in the group, ``Cluster`` is the cluster label assigned to the group,  and ``Coordinates`` are the coordinates of the starting point associated with the group.
+In the above table, *Group* denotes the group label, *NrPts* denotes the number of data points in the group, *Cluster* is the cluster label assigned to the group, and the final column shows the *Coordinates* of the starting point.
 In order to explain the cluster assignment of a particular data point, we provide its index to the explain method:

 ```Python
 clx.explain(0, plot=True)